FedericoPonzi/BillionTriplesDataset/report/README.md

     $ diff result.txt sorted.txt

 Since diff had no output, it means there are no difference!
+#### Tested, not really well
+After running the code on AWS, I've realized that I wasn't really removing duplicate triples.
+I've forgot to remove the context after loading the triple inside a RFDStatment Object.
+Also, another thing is: the cluster need to move a lot of data.
+I wasn't thinking of this while working on my local machine.
+My input on AWS is already gzipped, but I've added these few lines inside the config in order to have a gzipped output (it will also be easier to compare it with the gzipped input)

+    conf.setBoolean("mapred.output.compress", true);
+    conf.setClass("mapred.output.compression.codec", GzipCodec.class, CompressionCodec.class);
+    conf.set("mapred.output.compression.type", SequenceFile.CompressionType.BLOCK.toString());

 ## 6 - Each triple can appear with different contexts in the dataset.
 For each triple, compute the number of distinct contexts in which the triple appears (the empty context counts as 1).
 Report the 10 triples with the largest number of distinct contexts (break ties arbitrarily)
 *Please notice: I've put this 6th point as last, because I've made the points in this way.
-So It's easier to understand my design choices based on the prior ones.*
+So It's easier to understand my design choices based on the prior ones.
+In particular, this problem is a "find top k" kind.*
 We know in advance that this computation will require a lot of time.
 The reason is that we need to use the triple as a key, This means that we'll need to move around a *lot* of data.
-An optimization, would be to move an hash instead of the full triple but we can't because we need to report the top 10 nodes.
+An optimization, would be to move a (possibly smaller) hash instead of the full triple but we can't because we need to report the top 10 nodes.

 To solve this problem, we will need 2 jobs:

 *   The first will compute the number of contexts per triple.
 *   The second job: while the first mapper will read from disk the output of the first reducer, the reducer will get the top k triples.
     In pseudocode:
-    old:

       1 job:
           map(Object key, Text val):
-            emit(<val.subject, predicate, object>, val.context)
+              emit(<subject, predicate, object>, context)

           reduce(StatementsTriple k, List of contexts l):
               count = l.size()
               emit(k, count)

       2 job:
           map(Object key, text val): // Parse the lines emit(0, <StatementsTriple, count>) //map to one reducer

           reduce(useless k, tuples <StatementsTriple, count>):
               r = get top k statements in t
               for i = 1 to k
                   emit(i, r[i])

 ### Tesing the implementation
-The implementation it's mainly a copy-paste of parts of code from prior exercises.
-To test this out, I've:
+To test this out, I have:

     * Copy and pasted twice the same file, so every line has at list a double.
 (The file is as I leave it from the previous implementation test)
     * Copy-pasted the last two lines from the sample.txt file, multiple times.